 If I submit my application before the deadline, can I change it?

 No. No alterations will be accepted after the application has been submitted.

 When can I begin my Lindblom Memorial Fellowship if I am selected for funding?

 Fellowships may begin in September 2023.
 All 2023 fellows must commence the fellowship by January 2024.

 What may fellowship funds be used for?

-The Lindblom Memorial Fellowship offers an award of $7,500 to support late stage PhD candidates as they complete their degrees.
+The Lindblom Memorial Fellowship offers an award of $7,500 to support PhD candidates.
 Funds may be used to address a range of needs such as coverage of direct expenses related to the completion of the dissertation, i.e., research equipment and supplies, research assistance, transcription, and costs for access to publications, archives or proprietary databases.
 Funds may also be used to subsidize living expenses that would allow for more time to devote to completion of the dissertation.

 Do the fellowship awards go directly to the fellows or are they channeled through a university?

 This is left to the discretion of the applicant and their home institution and should be based on which option is most favorable given how the applicant would like to utilize the funds.
 In all cases, the formal grantee will be the individual fellow, and not their home institution.
 We can issue grant payments through an institution once the institution agrees that a) it will administer the award on the fellow’s behalf and will NOT deduct any overhead expenses or indirect costs (IDC) and b) it will handle all taxability issues and reporting associated with the grant.